 What You'll Find On This Page

-Many people who visit Bulgaria tend to focus on either the ski slopes or the beaches.
+Many people who visit Bulgaria tend to focus on either the ski slopes or the beaches, places like Bansko and Varna.
 In the process, Sofia, the country’s capital, is often overlooked.
 That’s really a shame.
 Sofia is an eclectic city with so much more to offer than most people realize.

 Situated in the very heart of the Balkan peninsula—equidistant from both the Black Sea and the Adriatic Sea—, Sofia is ancient.
 There’s archaeological evidence that people have lived in the area for more than 9,000 years.
 Nowadays, it’s a thriving city with many different faces.
 From great museums to Red Army monuments and iconic onion-domed churches to modern businesses, there is lots to see and do in Sofia.